loginom/loginom-help-en-omegat/data/workflow/derived-component.md

 To cancel all changes introduced into the derived node forcibly and to make the derived and base nodes identical, it is required to select *Restore the source node configuration* item in the context menu of the derived node.

-> **Important:** In the case of overdetermination and inheritance of the base node settings, it is required to take into account what exactly is an atomic object of overdetermination and inheritance. Например, в условии фильтрации `< 01.01.2020` присутствуют две атомарные части: `<` и `01.01.2020`. В этом случае к каждой из этих частей механизмы переопределения и наследования применяются отдельно, а не ко всему условию в целом. Это означает, что при переопределении одной из них, другая может быть изменена механизмом наследования при изменении базового узла.
+> **Important:** In the case of overdetermination and inheritance of the base node settings, it is required to take into account what exactly is an atomic object of overdetermination and inheritance.
+For example, there are two atomic parts in `< 01.01.2020` filtering criterion: `<` and `01.01.2020`.
+In this case, the mechanisms of overriding and inheritance are separately applied to each of these parts but not to the criterion as a whole.
+Thus, in the case of overdetermination of one of it, the other one can be changed by the inheritance mechanism when changing the base node.
 >
-> В разных компонентах атомарными могут быть как отдельные настройки, так и группы настроек.
+> Both separate settings and gropus of settings can be atomic in different components.

 ## Creation and Configuration of the Derived Component